Benefits of using heatmaps on your eCommerce website:

 1. The click tracking heatmap:

 - Click tracking gives a visual representation of the average number of times a user clicks on each link/button on your site.
-If a button/link is not clicked as expected, it might be too far from the middle of the page, which is known to reduce likelihood of user click.
+If a button/link is not clicked as expected, it might be too far from the middle of the page which will reduce likelihood of user click.

-- Stores can also experiment with different colors to better attract users’ attention if it’s found that users are not clicking
+- If users are not clicking, stores can also experiment with different colors to better attract their attention.

 2. The move tracking heatmap:

-- Tracking eyeballs and mouse can help sites identify if important elements on the page like the “Add to Cart” or “Buy Now” button is in the right location on the page.
+- Comparatively, tracking eyeballs and mouse can help sites identify if important elements on the page like the “Add to Cart” or “Buy Now” button is in the right location on the page.

 3. The scroll tracking heatmap

-- Scroll tracking heatmap is used to understand the percentage of users that have viewed a portion of a webpage.
+- Use scroll tracking heatmap to understand the percentage of users that have viewed a portion of a webpage.
 The most important data to analyze with scroll tracking is what catches attention most of the time, where the users are waiting longer and make sure to improve that section or keep it as is depending on the performance.

 Heatmap Tracking Examples

-We can make our page a little more compact so users could view more content on our landing page.
-We should also analyze what content our users have missed and take a vote on whether we want to highlight that content by moving it higher on the page or not.
+For instance, we can make our page a little more compact so users could view more content on our landing page.
+Additionally, we should also analyze what content our users have missed and take a vote on whether we want to highlight that content by moving it higher on the page or not.

 Best Heatmap analysis tools for your eCommerce website